-The Balance Sheet shows an increase in the net pension liability of £3.360 million during 2020/21.
-This is mainly due to an increase in pension liabilities of £21.13 million during the year mainly arising from actuarial assumptions increasing the estimated pension liabilities i.e. reduced discount rate and an increase in both CPI Inflation rate and the rate of Salary increases.
-The increase in liabilities has been partially offset by an increase in the fair value of assets £17.770 million.
+The Balance Sheet shows a reduction the net pension liability of £14.429 million during 2021/22.
+This is mainly due to a reduction in pension liabilities of £9.013 million and an increase in the fair value of assets of £5.416 during the year.

+The reduction in pension liabilities arising from actuarial assumptions reducing the estimated pension liabilities i.e. increased discount rate and an increase in both CPI Inflation rate and the rate of Salary increases.
 The liability is a volatile figure and has a tendency to vary by several millions from year to year depending on actuarial assumptions and government guidance.

 The Hampshire Local Government Pension Fund is subject to triennial valuations and employee and employer contributions are adjusted accordingly to ensure a fully funded pension position over the life of the fund.
 The Council's budget and forward projections fully provide for required pension fund contributions.

-31-Mar-20 31-Mar-21
+31-Mar-21 31-Mar-22

 £'000 £'000

-(40,509) Net Pension Liability (43,869)
+(43,869) Net Pension Liability (29,440)